 • Renton Teacher Academy - The Renton Teacher Academy was established as the result of a collaborative effort between Renton School District, Central Washington University (CWU), and the Professional Educator Standards Board.
 This is a model program aimed at recruiting and supporting students of color in becoming high quality educators in high need content areas: science, technology, mathematics, English as a Second Language, and special education.

 • Compass to Campus - Coming Soon

-• Center for Student Empowerment - I envision Central Washington University as a diverse, student-centered school where we pride ourselves on building the lives of our students.
+• Center for Diversity and Social Justice - I envision Central Washington University as a diverse, student-centered school where we pride ourselves on building the lives of our students.
 Our goal is to ensure that students get the best education possible while having a truly remarkable college experience.